vieira-klgwn/Module_04/parking/README.md

 It registers parking slots and vehicles, calculates parking fees on exit, keeps a permanent (read-only) transaction history, and reports live statistics.

-The project is written to be **beginner-friendly** and easy to explain during an oral exam defense.

 ---